Terrific Broth

 Variations in compositions

-Like other culture media, the terrific broth does come in different flavors.
+Like other cultural media, the terrific broth does come in different flavors.
 Following are a few different compositions with sources from which they were acquired.

 IngredientsBacto TryptoneYeast extractPotassium Phosphate, Dibasic (K2HPO4)Potassium Phosphate, Monobasic (KH2PO4)Glycerol